 In narcolepsy, there is a sudden and irresistible tendency to fall asleep during normal waking hours.
 This happens at unpredictable times, even when it is inappropriate or may be unsafe to do so.
 MODAVIGIL decreases this unwanted excessive daytime sleepiness.

 With OSAHS, daytime sleepiness may occur due to an interrupted night time sleep.
 MODAVIGIL only treats the symptom of sleepiness and does not treat the cause of OSAHS.
 Whilst taking MODAVIGIL you should continue with treatments intended to help manage your underlying medical condition, such as Continuous Positive Airway Pressure, unless your doctor tells you otherwise.

 Precisely how MODAVIGIL works is not known, but it is known that it acts on the central nervous system (the brain).
 It differs from other stimulant medicines that promote wakefulness.
 MODAVIGIL increases wakefulness.
-Unlike other stimulants it does not overstimulate or produce a "high" feeling.

 Your doctor may have prescribed MODAVIGIL for another reason.
 Ask your doctor if you have any questions about why MODAVIGIL has been prescribed for you.

 Before you take MODAVIGIL

 - are allergic to modafinil or any of the other ingredients listed at the end of this leaflet.
 (See "MODAVIGIL tablets description").
 Signs of allergic reaction may include a skin rash, itching, shortness of breath or swelling of the face, lips or tongue

 - are pregnant, or likely to become pregnant.